-On June 26th 1970 the Zodiac Killer mailed the Button Letter to the San Francisco Chronicle, upset that the citizens of San Francisco had not complied with his wishes to wear his Zodiac buttons, claiming he had killed a man in a parked car with a .38.
-He also attached a 32 symbol code, the fourth in a series of cryptic messages, of which only the first, the 408 Cipher was ever solved.
-Also accompanying the letter was a Phillips 66 Road Map of San Francisco and Vicinity.
+On June 26th 1970, the Zodiac Killer mailed the Button letter to the San Francisco Chronicle, upset that the citizens of San Francisco had not complied with his wishes to wear his Zodiac buttons, claiming he had killed a man in a parked car with a .38.
+He also designed a 32 symbol code - the fourth in a series of cryptic messages - of which only the first, the 408 Cipher was ever solved.
+Also accompanying the letter, was a Phillips 66 road map of San Francisco and Vicinity.
 On this map the Zodiac Killer had emblazoned his crosshairs symbol, centered over the peak of Mount Diablo, along with a brief segment of writing, stating it was to be set to Magnetic North.

-Kevin Robert Brooks and his team of investigators believe they have found the real reason behind the Button Letter and Phillips 66 Petroleum Map of June 26th 1970 and it is another classic case of Zodiac misdirection.
+Kevin Robert Brooks and his team of investigators believe they have found the real reason behind the Button letter and Phillips 66 Petroleum map of June 26th 1970 - and it is another classic case of Zodiac misdirection.

-The two immediate counties above Musselshell County, are Petroleum County, established in 1925 and Phillips County, established in 1915.
+The two immediate counties above Musselshell County, are Petroleum County (established in 1925) and Phillips County (established in 1915).